 Guilt-Free Asparagus Soup Recipe

-This soup is vegetarian.
-Instead of using stock to make it, we make a quick asparagus broth using the asparagus and leek trimmings.
+This simple asparagus soup is delicious, vegetarian, and minimizes waste.
+Instead of using stock to make the soup, we make a quick asparagus broth using the asparagus and leek trimmings.
 The broth is delicate and fragrant and is the perfect way to make use of trimmings instead of throwing them away.
-This soup is completely guilt-free.
-It’s low in calories and has very little waste when it comes to the ingredients.

 You Will NeedAsparagus Broth